Vredehoek: Disa Park Towers

 Vredehoek is easily recognised by the iconic architectural triptych on the City Bowl skyline, a series of three of 55-metre, cylindrical high-rise brutalist towers collectively making up Disa Park, known colloquially as "The Tampon Towers".

 The National Party response to the white housing crisis resulted in several planning interventions, including the suspension of the city's zoning rules with regards to building height for developers willing to build housing in white Group Areas.
 Other developments include the nearby Gardens Centre, Sea Point's Twin Towers and Blouberg Heights.

 The circular shape was intended to minimise the impact of the unrelenting Southeaster wind that blows from October to March each year, and to give affordable housing to over a thousand residents with panoramic views of the mountain, city and sea.

 In 2004, Wallpaper listed Disa Park as one of the best buildings in Cape Town, however, the local response to the towers was almost instantly negative when they were completed in late 1969.
 The concrete facade, the political and social circumstance, and rumours of corruption were all criticised but the imposing height was considered particularly controversial.
 Though the base of the towers begins below the Table Mountain National Park, the 18 storeys stretch well beyond that, reaching 209 metres above sea level.

 The towers are colloquially named "The Tampon Towers" amongst other names, however the developers' official names for the individual towers are Blinkwater, Platteklip and Silverstroom.
 The unrealised vision for the tower project would have seen up to 17 identical towers along the city skyline.

 Kramats above Deer Park

-At least two Kramats can be found just above Deer Park in Vredehoek, including the Sayed Abdul Haq kramat.
-Local kramats or "mazaars" are Islamic shrines marking the graves of holy men or notable religious leaders who died at the Cape, often after being banished by the Dutch from countries like India, Ceylon and Java.
+Multiple Kramats can be found just above Deer Park in Vredehoek, including the Kramat of Sayed Abdul Haq al-Qadiri.
+Local Kramats or "Mazaars" are Islamic shrines marking the graves of muslim saints or notable religious leaders who died at the Cape, often after being banished by the Dutch from countries like India, Ceylon and Java.
 The local Deer Park forest and stream in Vredehoek provided sanctuary to runaway enslaved or imprisoned people.
-There are more than 20 recognised kramats in the Peninsula area, with 10 declared official heritage sites in 2021.
+There are thousands of Kramats in the Western Cape, with 10 declared official heritage sites in 2021.

 The old Vredehoek Shul built in the Art Deco style.